ices-eg/wg_MGWG/selectivity/README.md

 What kind of work is required, and how much work? |
 Participants that would like to work on this?     | Alejandro Yanez, Arni Magnusson, Jacob Kasper, Knut Korsbrekke, Michael Schirripa, Tim Earl
 Who would like to lead, what will coauthors do?   |
 What is the problem we are trying to solve? | What are the long-term impacts of a given selectivity pattern?
 What should selectivity be optimized for?
 (Yield, economics, sustainability, CPUE) Which fisheries are not using an optimal selectivity pattern and what are the impacts of these decisions?
+Does using too large of an age plus group mask important nuances of selectivity patterns?

 ### Standard papers that people cite for this topic?